IMAGINEEAR DATA PROTECTION POLICY

 Imagineear recognises that it has a regulatory responsibility to protect the personal and sensitive data of data subjects, including staff, suppliers, clients and partners.
-We are committed to the protection of this data as an integral part of our business strategy and operating methods, only ever using it in accordance with the Data Protection Act 1998 and Electronic Communications (2000/58/EC) and the General Data Protection Regulation.
+We are committed to the protection of this data as an integral part of our business strategy and operating methods, only ever using it in accordance with the Data Protection Act 2018, the Privacy and Electronic Communications Directive (2002/58/EC) and the General Data Protection Regulation (GDPR).
 We encourage customers, suppliers and other stakeholders to do the same; and we review our policy, its effectiveness and deliverability, at least annually.

-In accordance with the Data Protection Act 1998 and other applicable law relating including the General Data Protection Regulation in force from the 25th May 2018 and to any applicable privacy regulation, Imagineear Limited is registered with the Information Commissioner under the reference ZA13 0648.
+In accordance with the GDPR, Data Protection Act 2018 and any other applicable law and privacy regulation, Imagineear Limited is registered with the Information Commissioner under the reference ZA13 0648.

 We endeavour to: